Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 options based on public properties of the `ITenantInfo` type parameter.

 The following happens when `WithPerTenantAuthentication()` is called:
-- Cookie signin events are modified to add a tenant claim during signin.
-Existing signin events are preserved.
+- Cookie sign-in events are modified to add a tenant claim during sign-in.
+Existing sign-in events are preserved.
 - Cookie validation events are modified to validate that a tenant claim exists which matches the current requests tenant.
-Existin validation events are preserved.
+Existing validation events are preserved.
 - The default challenge scheme is set to the `ChallengeScheme` property of the `ITenantInfo` implementation.